| [ << Working with input files ] | [Top][Contents][Index] | [ Controlling output >> ] |

 It is also possible to push and append something to the

-only insert some music, so we need \pushToTagMarkup
+some music, so we need commands \pushToTagMarkup and

 music = \relative { c'4^\markup { \tag #'part part } c c c } { \pushToTagMarkup #'part "great" \music \appendToTagMarkup #'part \markup { is also great } \music }![]()